VerifiableFL: Verifiable Claims for Federated Learning using Exclaves

 \tinyskip

-\textbf{(1)~Focus on static attestation proofs.} In current FL training systems that use TEEs~\cite{openfl, quoc21secfl, guo2024trustworthy}, TEEs produce memory measurements once at deployment time to provide a \emph{static} attestation proof that establishes that the TEE runs the expected FL system and training code.
-A model provider can then check each data provider's TEE attestation \eg when performing an initial TLS handshake~\cite{openfl}.
-Such a static attestation approach, however, makes it challenging to relate these attestations to any claims about the final trained model: verifiable claims depend on how the training process was carried out at runtime but a static attestation proof only states that the training started from a known state.
-For example, if a data provider skips data sanitization in a given training round to poison the trained model, this would be difficult to discern from a single static attestation proof.
+\textbf{(1)~Existing solutions focus on static attestation proofs.} In FL training systems with TEEs~\cite{openfl, quoc21secfl, guo2024trustworthy}, TEEs produce memory measurements at deployment time to provide a \emph{static} attestation proof that establishes that the TEE runs the expected FL system and training code.
+A model provider can then check each data provider's static attestation \eg when establishing an initial TLS network connection~\cite{openfl}.
+Such static attestation proofs, however, are hard to relate to claims about the final trained model: verifiable claims depend on how the training process was carried out at runtime but a static attestation proof only capture the state at the start of the training process.
+For example, if a data provider skips data sanitization in a given training round to poison the model, this would be difficult to discern from a single static attestation proof at deployment time.

 \tinyskip